THE FUTURE OF ECONOMICS

 IS A BLACK WOMAN.

-In 2018, Anna Gifty Opoku-Agyeman and Fanta Traore co-founded The Sadie Collective to address the lack of Black Women in economics, finance, data science, and policy.
+In 2018, Anna Gifty Opoku-Agyeman and Fanta Traore co-founded The Sadie Collective to address the pipeline and pathway problem of Black Women in economics, finance, data science, and policy.

-Fanta Traore and Anna Gifty Opoku-Agyeman co-found The Sadie Collective
+Fanta Traore and Anna Gifty Opoku-Agyeman co-found The Sadie Collective.

 The Sadie Collective begins partnering with The Urban Institute on Sadie T.M.
-Alexander Conferences for Economics and Related Fields
+Alexander Conferences for Economics and Related Fields.

-The organization now aims bring together Black women at different stages in their academic and/or professional careers in the quantitative sciences to share resources, network, and advocate for broader visibility in the field.
+The organization now aims to bring together Black women at different stages of their academic and/or professional careers in the quantitative sciences to share resources, network, and advocate for broader visibility in the field.
 The Collective strives to create safe spaces where Black women in these fields can obtain the resources they need to thrive.
 The Collective is working to center Black women in the economy while shifting inequitable power structures that create barriers to access in economics so that everyone can fully participate in these fields.